 Yes, if you are in default under your contract.
 But the law says that you can not be unduly harassed or threatened for repayments.
-If you think you are being unduly harassed or threatened, contact AFCA scheme or ASIC, or get legal advice.
+If you think you are being unduly harassed or threatened, contact the credit provider's external dispute resolution scheme or ASIC, or get legal advice.